ndemou/Out-PingStats/README.md

 ## What is it?

-Out-PingStats uses ping under the hood but displays detailed and easy-to-understand graphs that will help you assess the quality of your internet uplink or connection to a specific host.
-It is perfect both for short-term (a few seconds) and long-term (a few hours) use, is written in powershell, and you can use it directly from your terminal.
+Out-PingStats is a glorified graphical version of ping.
+It displays detailed and easy-to-understand graphs to help you assess the quality of either your internet uplink or your connection to a specific host.
+It is perfect for medium and long-term use (a few minutes to a few hours), is written in powershell, and runs on your terminal.

 ![image](https://github.com/ndemou/Out-PingStats/assets/4411400/63b33280-a1ba-4a08-8fe4-da0572c2f942)